zaoyang/30-days-of-web-development/day-22/day-22.cq.md

 You can think of ES as the current "version" of JavaScript[^version].
 This ES6 "version" released such significant improvements to JavaScript that by adding ES6, the employer is confirming you are up-to-date with the latest and greatest JavaScript functionality.
 If you're curious about what exactly ES (ECMAScript) means, and why I've added quotes around "version," [Wikipedia provides a detailed write up](https://en.wikipedia.org/wiki/ECMAScript).

 SCSS is a CSS preprocessor.
-More formally, a preprocessor is a program that lets you generate CSS from a specific and unique set of syntax rules[^preprocessor].
+More formally, a [preprocessor](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor) is a program that lets you generate CSS from a specific and unique set of syntax rules.
 In some ways, a preprocessor is like a Framework or a Library, to the extent that it's making CSS more powerful or easier to write.

 However, what a preprocessor is, or ES6, is not the point.
 Instead, the takeaway is that the job posting is essentially saying: "we want you to know at an expert level the 3 core foundational languages of the web: HTML, CSS, and JavaScript."